-Asian women who never smoke are being diagnosed with late stage lung cancer and the number of new cases seen at the National Cancer Centre Singapore is increasing.
+Asian women who never smoke are being diagnosed with late stage lung cancer and the number of new cases seen at the National Cancer Centre Singapore (NCCS) is increasing.

 Madam Christine Chen* started coughing on and off for four weeks, and was initially given antibiotics by her doctor to treat what he suspected was a lung infection.
 However, despite taking the antibiotics, she continued to cough, and in fact started feeling slight breathlessness when walking or exercising.